 OHSU Postbaccalaureate Research Education Program Goals

 The Oregon Health & Science University Postbaccalaureate Research Education Program (PREP) is supported by the National Institute of General Medical Sciences, OHSU Research & Innovation, and the Vollum Institute.
-The focus of OHSU PREP is to recruit and train Persons Excluded because of their Ethnicity or Race (PEER) postbacs for an intensive, mentored research experience with the goal to prepare them for pursuing a graduate degree in biomedical research.
-In addition to a year-long sustained research experience, OHSU PREP scholars will receive individualized competency-based professional and career skill development and opportunities that allow for cultural immersion through interactions with near-peer mentors (i.e. graduate students and postdoctoral fellows) and OHSU faculty from underrepresented backgrounds.
+The focus of OHSU PREP is to support a diverse cohort of well-trained recent college graduates who will transition into and complete rigorous biomedical, research-focused doctoral degree programs (e.g., Ph.D., M.D./Ph.D.).
+The program provides participants with an intensive, mentored 1-year research experience with support from an OHSU faculty member.
+In addition to a year-long sustained research experience, OHSU PREP scholars will receive individualized competency-based professional and career skill development opportunities that allow for cultural immersion through interactions with near-peer mentors (i.e., graduate students and postdoctoral fellows) and OHSU faculty from marginalized backgrounds and allies alike.

 PREP helped me gain the "confidence to speak about myself in a way where I didn’t feel I needed to be someone else or become someone different.
 PREP empowers you to be yourself in these [academic] spaces."